kfirprods/git-barber/cli/README.md

 ### Declare a Base Branch

-Creates or declares a base branch with a chosen ancestor (defaulting to your current branch):
+Declares a base branch with a chosen ancestor (defaulting to your current branch).
+If the git branch does not exist, it will be created.

 ```bash
 git-barber declare-base <branch>